NoHomey/react-material-ui-keyboard/README.md

 The used ```Dialog``` is ```modal``` which guartes that only one keyboard can be opened which allows memory and performance optimizations.

-Keyboard Compoment uses MuiTheme information to calculate it's width.
+Keyboard Compoment uses MuiTheme information to calculate it's width.  (as of version 1.0.5 keyboard key's size can be changed)

 # Key Support (as of v1.0.2)